DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # What is a Metadata Standard?

-.full-widht[A Standard provides a structure to describe data with:
+A Standard provides a structure to describe data with:
 - Common terms to allow consistency between records
 - Common definitions for easier interpretation
 - Common language for ease of communication